 - 1. All programs are required to follow the Assessment Administration Standards (see Appendix). - 2.
 All adult education programs must complete and implement an annual Data Quality Plan. - 3.
-Scale score assessment results and other learner data must be entered into the LACES database in a timely manner following the posted Annual Data Entry Schedule.
+Scale score assessment results and other learner data must be entered into the LACES or MWE database in a timely manner following the posted Annual Data Entry Schedule.
 Workforce staff must enter assessment information in the MWE database. - 4.
-The LACES help desk, and DLLR Program Managers will monitor the timeliness and accuracy of program data entry. - 5.
+The LACES help desk, the DLLR Office of Workforce Information and Performance (OWIP), and DLLR Program Managers will monitor the timeliness and accuracy of program data entry. - 5.
 Local programs are required to generate LACES reports at least quarterly and take appropriate action to resolve errors. - 6.
 Data quality desk monitoring will be conducted and technical assistance provided where needed. - 7.
 On-site data monitoring will be conducted by DLLR -DWDAL staff. - 8.
-Local programs must keep the supporting documentation for all assessment scores in the learner's file and maintain the file for a minimum of three (3) years from the date of submission of the fiscal year's annual financial report not the end of the grant period. - 9.
+In accordance with the Code of Federal Regulations, Maryland requires Local Workforce Development Areas and WIOA Title II Adult Education Service Providers to retain assessment records in the learner's file and maintain the file in hard copy or electronic form for at least three years following the date on which the final cost report charged to a program year's allotment is submitted, or until all audit and litigation issues are resolved, whichever is later.
+If any litigation, claim, or audit is started before the expiration of the three-year period, the records then must be retained until all litigation, claims, or audit findings involving the records have been resolved and final action has been taken. - 9.
 CASAS, TABE, and BEST assessments must be ordered directly from the publisher. - 10.
 Programs will be monitored to ensure that the following misuses of tests do not occur: - Teaching to the actual test item. - Copying and distributing a test item or test booklet to unauthorized personnel or learners prior to or after test administration as a study guide. - Administering a lower level test to artificially increase the learning gain between pre-tests and post-tests. - Administering pre-/post-tests in quick succession without sufficient time for instruction to allow for learning gains. - Reducing the amount of time allowed on a pre-test (e.g., less than 20 minutes) while increasing the amount of time on a post-test (e.g., 40-60 minutes). - Deleting test answers on the pre-test to lower the score. - Deleting accurate tests to manipulate learning gains. - Altering test items or score information. - Providing the answers to test questions. - Translating test items and answers into another language. - Excluding certain individuals or groups from pre- and post-testing. - Duplicating or copying the test of one learner and replacing the identification number of another number.